 Many people think a disaster recovery (DR) plan is the same as a business continuity plan, but a DR plan focuses mainly on restoring your I.T. infrastructure after a disaster.
 It’s effectively just a single component of a complete business continuity plan.
 A full-fledged BC plan considers the needs of your entire company, not only the technology.

 To start, are you able to coordinate your company’s HR, sales, and management departments?
 Communication is key to saving your bottom line during a crisis.
 For instance, if your company’s headquarters become vandalized, how quickly can you replace the lost equipment?
 Outside of a disaster – if your HQ is anticipating major construction, do your employees have access to a remote work setup?
 Answers to questions like these are your first step toward a comprehensive BC plan.

 Why your business needs to plan ahead

-Whether you operate a small start-up or a large enterprise company, you constantly need to find ways to stay competitive.
+Whether you operate a small start-up or a large enterprise company, you continuously need to find ways to stay competitive.
 It’s crucial to hold onto existing customers while increasing your market share.
-In fact, there’s no better time to re-examine your business’s marketing outreach than right after an adverse event.
+There’s no better time to re-examine your business’s marketing outreach than right after an adverse event.